Is Travel Insurance Worth It? Here’s How To Decide

 Travel planning is complicated.

-Between packing, finding flight or train routes, arranging accommodations, locating someone to watch your pets and water your plants and all the other 10,000 details that go into business and pleasure trips, it’s a wonder anyone goes anywhere at all.
+Between finding flight or train routes, arranging accommodations, locating someone to watch your pets and water your plants and all the other 10,000 details that go into business and pleasure trips, it’s a wonder anyone goes anywhere at all.

-But one question that pops up a lot during trip planning is whether or not to purchase travel insurance.
+One question that pops up a lot during trip planning is whether or not to purchase travel insurance.

 Is Travel Insurance Worth It?

-On the one hand, it’s hard to put a price tag on the peace of mind that comes with knowing you’ll get some or all of your money back if your travel plans go awry.
+On the one hand, it’s difficult to put a price tag on the peace of mind that comes with knowing you’ll get some or all of your money back if your travel plans go awry.

 On the other hand, travel insurance does come with an actual price tag — and an expensive one at that.

 So is travel insurance a must-have or is it worth the risk to pass up?

 Here’s how to tell whether it’s worth it to buy travel insurance for your next trip.

 Travel insurance covers a number of risks.
 Some you may have thought of, such as flight cancellations and lost bags.
 But it can also cover less-obvious scenarios, such as medical and evacuation expenses.